run-ai/fake-gpu-operator/README.md

 ## Usage

-Submit any workload that requests an NVIDIA GPU
+Submit any workload with a request for NVIDIA GPU:

 ```
 resources: